 It may take six weeks, but if you follow our instructions about caring for the toe and weight-bearing, your toe will likely heal with no problems.
 If you need surgery to correct a badly broken toe, the recovery may be a bit longer.

 If you think you have broken your toe, we are here to help you heal quickly and well.
-Our expert podiatrists Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero combine over 100 years of foot care know-how and we use the latest treatment methods to conservatively address all your foot conditions.
+Our expert podiatrists Dr. Hal Abrahamson and Dr. Daniel E. Orozco combine over 40 years of foot care know-how and we use the latest treatment methods to conservatively address all your foot conditions.